menu

 Because of many things, Pittstown is a great place for families with children to consider.
 First of all, many other families with children live here, making Pittstown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Pittstown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Pittstown’s overall crime rate is lower than average for the country.

-Despite being a small town, Pittstown has a lot of people using a streetcar to get to and from work every day.
-Most of these people on a streetcar are using it to get to good jobs in other cities.
+In Pittstown, a lot of people use a streetcar to get to work every day though Pittstown is a relatively small town.
+Those that ride a streetcar are primarily traveling out of town to good jobs in other cities.

 Demographics